Shared and Private Information Learning in Multimodal Sentiment Analysis with Deep Modal Alignment and Self-supervised Multi-Task Learning: Methods

 \section{Methods}

-The classical multimodal sentiment analysis model is used for the multimodal task.
-This model comprises a feature extraction module for each modality, a modal feature fusion module, and a result output module.
-We have designed a deep modal shared information learning module that optimizes the feature extraction.
-To further enhance the learning of private features, we have also incorporated the Unimodal Label Generation Module (ULGM) into the multimodal sentiment analysis task.
-Please refer to Figure 2 for a complete diagram of the model's generalization.
+The classical multimodal sentiment analysis model is commonly employed for handling multimodal tasks.
+This model consists of three main components: a feature extraction module dedicated to each modality, a modal feature fusion module, and a result output module.
+In our research, we introduce a novel deep modal shared information learning module that aims to optimize the feature extraction process.
+Additionally, to improve the learning of private features, we integrate the Unimodal Label Generation Module (ULGM) into the multimodal sentiment analysis task.
+For a comprehensive overview of the model's architecture and functionalities, please refer to Figure \ref{fig2}.